laustindasauce/twitter-bot/README.md

    3. AWS ec2 VM Instance

 - Follow me on [GitHub](https://github.com/austinbspencer)
 - Have ideas on how to improve this documentation?
-Reach out to us [HERE](twitter.bot.admin@austinbspencer.com).
+Reach out to us @ <a href = "mailto: twitter.bot.admin@austinbspencer.com">twitter.bot.admin@austinbspencer.com</a>